PeerHerholz/workshop_IRTG2150/_sources/setup.md

 <div style="text-align: justify;">

-If you are having trouble installing the software, we will be holding virtual installation office hours on the following dates:
+If you are having trouble installing the software, we will be holding virtual installation office hours on the following date: Monday, 24.02.2025, 9 - 10 AM (CET).
+You will get the `zoom link` via Email from the organizers.

 </div>

 <div style="text-align: justify;">
-If you would like to attend one of these office hours, please reach out to Peer Herholz (herholz dot peer at gmail dot com) to get an invite for the `zoom` meeting.
+If you can't attend the office hour, please reach out to Peer Herholz (herholz dot peer at gmail dot com) to get an invite a 1-1 `zoom` meeting.

 </div>